Why a private Cochlear Implant?

 Bilateral Implantation in Adults

 It is natural to listen with two ears, and the information from each ear provides a three-dimensional representation of the sound world.
-Hearing sounds in two ears (bilateral hearing), can help us to hear where people are talking from or where vehicles are approaching from (spatial hearing).
-Restoring bilateral hearing with a hearing aid or cochlear implant can also provide better understanding of speech in noisy environments, and for many with hearing loss this enables effective employment and an active social life.
+Hearing sound in both ears (bilateral hearing) can help you know where the person is that is talking to you, or from which direction a vehicle is approaching (spatial hearing).
+Restoring bilateral hearing with a hearing aid or cochlear implant can also improve understanding of speech in noisy environments, and for many with hearing loss, this can help considerably in work and social life.

-Within the UK National Health Service, patients with severe-profound hearing loss in both ears only receive a cochlear implant in one ear, unless they are under 18 years old or registered blind, in which case they are given bilateral implants.
+The National Health Service (NHS) provides patients with severe-to-profound hearing loss with one cochlear implant, unless they are under 18 years old or registered blind, in which case they are eligible for two.

-It is possible to have bilateral cochlear implants inserted at the same operation, and this is routine in children in the UK.
+If considering bilateral cochlear implants, they can be inserted during the same operation, which is routine for children in the UK.
 Alternatively, some people have a second cochlear implant inserted after living with a single implant for a while.

 Private cochlear implants can provide the profoundly deaf with either simultaneous bilateral hearing restoration or staged additional benefit over NHS single-side implantation.